coffeenmusic/JapaneseSubsToFlashCards/README.md

   -l, --max_lines Maximum number of lines to add to Anki cards answer.
 Default 10 -n, --deck_name What to name the exported deck
   -i, --ignore_added Exports any added words to the ignore list.
-Default True -list, --export_list  Exports any added words to the ignore list
+Default True -m, --merge Exports all subtitle files' most common words to a single deck -list, --export_list  Exports any added words to the ignore list
 ```